nmshd/documentation/_docs_operate/configuration.md

       > the URL must be in the [AMQP url format](https://www.rabbitmq.com/docs/uri-spec)

-    - exchange `string` -
+    - exchange `string, default: ""` -

-      the name of the exchange to publish to
+      the name of the AMQP exchange to publish to

     - timeout `number` -